 - Copy the maritimechartservice folder to a new location.

-- Rename the folder and update the property paths.
+- Rename the new folder and update the property paths.

-If you're sharing S-57 or S-63 datasets between multiple map services, set your datasetsDirectory path to the shared location.
-Refer to the next section for more information.
+If you're sharing S-57 or S-63 datasets between multiple map services, make sure to set your datasetsDirectory path to that shared location.
+See the next section for more information.

 - Delete the existing .senc files in the new senc folder.